awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-tagging.md

 + Add, modify, or delete tags for existing Auto Scaling groups

 **To tag an Auto Scaling group on creation**
-When you use the Amazon EC2 console to create an Auto Scaling group, you can specify tag keys and values on the **Configure Tags** page of the Create Auto Scaling Group wizard\.
-To propagate a tag to the instances launched in the Auto Scaling group, make sure that you keep the **Tag New Instances** option for that tag selected\.
+When you use the Amazon EC2 console to create an Auto Scaling group, you can specify tag keys and values on the **Add tags** page of the Create Auto Scaling group wizard\.
+To propagate a tag to the instances launched in the Auto Scaling group, make sure that you keep the **Tag new instances** option for that tag selected\.
 Otherwise, you can deselect it\.

 **To add or modify tags for an existing Auto Scaling group**

-1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.
+1. Open the Amazon EC2 Auto Scaling console at [https://console\.aws\.amazon\.com/ec2autoscaling/](https://console.aws.amazon.com/ec2autoscaling/)\.

-1. On the navigation pane, under **AUTO SCALING**, choose **Auto Scaling Groups**\.

 1. Select the check box next to the Auto Scaling group\.